Venona project: Significance

 The decrypted messages gave important insights into Soviet behavior in the period during which duplicate one-time pads were used.
-With the first break into the code, Venona revealed the existence of Soviet espionage at Los Alamos National Laboratories.
+With the first break into the code, Venona revealed the existence of Soviet espionage at the Manhattan Project's Site Y (Los Alamos).
 Identities soon emerged of American, Canadian, Australian, and British spies in service to the Soviet government, including Klaus Fuchs, Alan Nunn May, and Donald Maclean.
 Others worked in Washington in the State Department, the Treasury, OSS, and even the White House.

-The messages show that the U.S. and other nations were targeted in major espionage campaigns by the Soviet Union as early as 1942.
+The messages show that the US and other nations were targeted in major espionage campaigns by the Soviet Union as early as 1942.
 Among those identified are Julius and Ethel Rosenberg, Alger Hiss, Harry Dexter White (the second-highest official in the Treasury Department), Lauchlin Currie (a personal aide to Franklin Roosevelt), and Maurice Halperin (a section head in the Office of Strategic Services).

 The identification of individuals mentioned in Venona transcripts is sometimes problematic, since people with a "covert relationship" with Soviet intelligence are referenced by cryptonyms.
 Further complicating matters is the fact the same person sometimes had different cryptonyms at different times, and the same cryptonym was sometimes reused for different individuals.
 In some cases, notably Hiss, the matching of a Venona cryptonym to an individual is disputed.
 In many other cases, a Venona cryptonym has not yet been linked to any person.
 According to authors John Earl Haynes and Harvey Klehr, the Venona transcripts identify approximately 349 Americans who they claim had a covert relationship with Soviet intelligence, though fewer than half of these have been matched to real-name identities.
 However, not every agent may have been communicating directly with Soviet intelligence.
 Each of those 349 persons may have had many others working for, and reporting only to, them.

 The OSS, the predecessor to the Central Intelligence Agency (CIA), housed at one time or another between fifteen and twenty Soviet spies.
 Duncan Lee, Donald Wheeler, Jane Foster Zlatowski, and Maurice Halperin passed information to Moscow.
 The War Production Board, the Board of Economic Warfare, the Office of the Coordinator of Inter-American Affairs, and the Office of War Information, included at least half a dozen Soviet sources each among their employees.

+Black Friday

+In late October 1948 the Soviets began changing their ciphers one by one in rapid succession.
+They also stopped the use of UHF radio links from Germany and Austria to Moscow, using (overhead) landline instead.
+While Navy investigators thought it was a routine systems upgrade others were not so sure and later it was attributed to two Soviet spies: American William (Bill) Weisband, a linguist at Arlington Hall and British Kim Philby in the SIS.